-National status: Fairly common across most of Britain, spreading north in recent years.
+National status: Fairly common across most of Britain; rapidly spreading north in recent years due to climate change.

 County status: Widespread and fairly common through many parts of the county.
 Uncommon and sometimes absent in upland areas.

 Habitat: Primarily a woodland butterfly, often in open woodland, woodland rides and edges.
 The species wanders, especially before hibernation, and can be seen in a wide range of habitats, including gardens.